paolokoelio/paolokoelio.github.io/_pages/about.md

 Completing a PhD is essentially an exercise of long-term project management where designing short-term goals, making timelines and managing stakeholders are necessary to meet deadlines.
 In this project, I gained experience in asking the right questions and systematically approaching complex problems, such as finding relevant data, designing ways to analyze and understand it and synthesizing relevant outcomes.
-Getting along and communicating with diverse others, receiving-giving feedback, and mentoring students allowed me to reach these goals.
+Getting along and efficient communication with others, receiving-giving feedback, and mentoring students enabled effective team- and inter-department collaborations.
-Finally, I developed written communication and public speaking skills to share with and reach the audience.
+Finally, I developed written communication and public speaking skills to share my research with general and experienced audience.

 <!-- Throughout my research I have applied quantitative and qualitative approaches to data collection and analysis, such as scraping, ...
 Moreover, empirical methods to carry out test ... -->